leontristain/modnotes/windhelm/plan.md

 Basically, you are free to work on anything.
 All I ask is that you follow [these guidelines](/windhelm/guidelines.md).
 I also encourage you to keep your addons modular and self-contained.
 For example, if you are implementing 2 interiors, see if you can organize the work into two separate addons, as that would be preferred. (related: see [Concerns Regarding Plugin Count](#concerns-regarding-plugin-count))

-For interested folks, a good starting point is to read [the overview](/windhelm/tldr.md) and then browse through [what buildings are available](/windhelm/details.md), maybe one or two of them would spark your imagination and interest.
+For interested folks, a good starting point is to read [the overview](/windhelm/overview.md) and then browse through [what buildings are available](/windhelm/details.md), maybe one or two of them would spark your imagination and interest.
 When you start, please feel free to let me know what you'll be taking a stab at, so that I am informed on the overall state of the community effort.

-## What If I Want Something "Infrastructure-y" Changed?
+## What If I Want Something In The Base Mod Changed?

-If you are a contributor and you feel strongly about something "infrastructure-y" that I asked you not to touch, let's chat.
+If you are a contributor and you feel strongly about something "infrastructure-y" in the base mod that I asked you not to touch, let's chat.
+Also, if you feel like something you're about to add really should be in the base mod to be made available to everyone, let's also chat.

+For example, if you feel the need to put an idle marker somewhere that the existing navmesh currently doesn't reach, please talk to me.
+I will be able to update the navmesh for you in the base mod.

+Another example, if you want to add a market stall into one of the empty squares that look like it should be a market, but don't feel comfortable putting a stall there yourself due to potential conflict with another addon, let me know.
+I will try to figure something out.
+I may make the decision to put it directly into the base mod, or to start creating a base market addon that will satisfy your needs.

-Though I reserve my right to have final call on creative decisions in the "base mod", I could very well agree with your points or be convinced by your arguments.
-If I do, I will handle the work myself in the base mod.
+Another example, if you feel very strongly about a particular creative decision in the base mod that could be vastly improved, then let's chat.
+I may already agree with you, or I may be convinced by your arguments, in which case I will handle the work myself in the base mod.

-And if I don't personally agree, I will definitely at least hear you out, and give you my thoughts in detail, before letting you know that I won't be including it in the base mod.

-At that point, you're still free to create a traditional patch for my base mod to change it to your liking, or even fork my base mod.
-It's totally up to you.
-Though at that point, continuous maintenance, compatibility with addons, and updates, are also up to you.
+And if all else fails, you are always free to create a traditional patch or even fork my base mod.
+My permissions are fully open so you can do anything.
+Though if you do patch or fork my mod then know that you are taking up future maintenance responsibility for your patch/forks.

 ## Is Windswept Manor Commons Part Of The Base Mod?